Author’s H-Index

 • Click on the name of the author.

-The following screen displays h-index of the author.
+The following screen will display the H-index of the author.